 Water Pressure

-Not all of us are lucky enough to have our very own barista-style coffee machine at home or a high-quality bean grinder.
+Not all of us are lucky enough to have our own barista-style coffee machine or a high-quality bean grinder at home.

 Water Temperature

-Water also needs to be at a very specific temperature – between 190 and 194 degrees Fahrenheit, in order for the ground beans to successfully dissolve.
+Water must also be at a specific temperature – between 190 and 194 degrees Fahrenheit- for the ground beans to dissolve successfully.

 Percolation